KickoffWorks/clean-architecture-core/README.md

 To install / use make sure you either clone, fork or use this repository as a template and set up your CI/CD pipeline to build and pack the libraries separately and to push them to your Package Registry of preference.

+Setup a repository actions secret in Github with the name NUGET_GITHUB_TOKEN and with your write/read permission personal access token so you can authenticate to your NuGet source.
+Also make sure to update the username in the source, in the github workflow file.

 In the case of future updates, make sure you set some kind of automatic versioning for your NuGet packages or update/add the line below to the libraries' .csproj

 ```